 Tuesday 28 September – Friday 1 October 2021

 As the heat of summer gives way to balmier days, join us on this spectacular trip to Devon and Cornwall as our very own steam locomotive B1 Mayflower hauls us double-headed along this picturesque route with spectacular views all the way west.
-We will traverse the iconic Dawlish sea wall and cross Brunel’s famous Saltash Bridge before arriving in Penzance for our three night stay.
+We will traverse the iconic Dawlish sea wall by steam before continuing across Brunel’s famous Saltash Bridge and arriving in Penzance for our three night stay.
 Here you will have two full days to discover the charm of Cornwall’s pretty villages, ancient history, inviting beaches, rugged cliffs and heritage railways.

 Read on for details of the full itinerary and fill in the form below to receive an email quote for your holiday.